Jamzieeeee/Number-Memory/README.md

 # [NUMBER MEMORY](https://jamzieeeee.github.io/Number-Memory/ "Click to view deployed site")

-Number Memory is a site for users to test their short-term memory.
+Number Memory is a site for users to test and improve their short-term memory.
 It contains a simple digit memorisation game which increases in difficulty as you progress.
 The site is responsive, and designed to function equally well on mobile, tablet, and desktop devices.

 ![Mockup image](documentation/number-memory-mockup.png)